InteractiveAdvertisingBureau/CCPA-reference-code/README.md

     The class contains the methods to get/set the usprivacy string and a method to get the current version.

-    The usprivacy string as the format: ”vnos” where v = version (int)
+    The usprivacy string as the format: ”vnol” where v = version (int)
     n = Notice Given (char)
     o = OptedOut (char)
-    s = restrictToSignatories (int)
+    l = Lspact (char)

-    Example: “1YY1” Version 1, Notice given, Opted out.
+    Example: “1YY1” Version 1, Notice given, Opted out, under Lspact.

     Default is null.